jaidencode/Unix-Optrix/README.md

 qemu-system-x86_64 -hda disk.img
 ```

-`setup_bootloader.py` now produces a disk image with two partitions.
-The first
+`setup_bootloader.py` now produces a disk image with two FAT32 partitions using
-partition is marked bootable and sized at 200&nbsp;MB while the second holds the
+only Python code.
+The first partition is marked bootable and sized at
-OS data and is 1&nbsp;GB in size.
-Both partitions are formatted as `ext2`.
+200&nbsp;MB while the second holds the OS data and is 1&nbsp;GB in size.
+Install
+`pyfatfs` with `pip install pyfatfs` if it is not already available.

 ## Built-in terminal